UK snow: Severe weather sweeps across country

 Heavy snow hit parts of Northern Ireland earlier, with Coleraine and Ballymena among the towns worst affected, and snow and ice have caused disruption to travel networks and prompted school closures in parts of Scotland.

-How cold is it really?
+How warm is it really?

 Compare the temperature where you are with more than 50 cities around the world, including some of the hottest and coldest inhabited places.
 Enter your location or postcode in the search box to see your result.